VW P0555 Code – Brake Booster Pressure Sensor Circuit

 Possible Solutions

-- Replace faulty brake booster sensor
+- Replace the faulty brake booster sensor.

 - Clean any corrosion built up at the sensor.

-- Update, repair or flash ECU / ECM / PCM
+- Update, repair, or flash ECU / ECM / PCM

 - Replace damaged wires